-- IAS 7 Disclosure initiatives The effective date of the standard is set for annual periods beginning on or after 1 January 2017. - IAS 12 Recognition of Deferred Tax Assets for Unrealized losses The effective date of the standard is set for annual periods beginning on or after 1 January 2017. - IFRS 9 Financial Instruments (July 2014 version) This replaces the earlier IFRS 9 and is the final version The effective date of the standard is set for annual periods beginning on or after 1 January 2018 with choice for early adoption.
-From February 2015 entities newly applying IFRS 9 will need to apply the version published in July 2014. - IFRS 15 Revenue from contracts with customers The effective date of the standard is set for annual periods beginning on or after 1 January 2018. - IFRS 16 Leases The effective date of the standard is set for annual periods beginning on or after 1 January 2019.
+- Amendments to IFRS 2 Classification and Measurement of Share based Payment Transactions The effective date of the standard is set for annual periods beginning on or after 1 January 2018. - IFRS 9 Financial Instruments (July 2014 version) this replaces the earlier IFRS 9 and is the final version The effective date of the standard is set for annual periods beginning on or after 1 January 2018 with choice for early adoption.
+From February 2015 entities newly applying IFRS 9 will need to apply the version published in July 2014. - IFRS 15 Revenue from contracts with customers The effective date of the standard is set for annual periods beginning on or after 1 January 2018. - IFRS 16 Leases The effective date of the standard is set for annual periods beginning on or after 1 January 2019. - IFRS 17 Insurance Contracts The effective date of the standard is set for annual periods beginning on or after 1 January 2021. - Amendment to IAS 28 (long term interest in Associates and Joint Ventures The effective date of the standard is set for annual periods beginning on or after 1 January 2019. - Amendments to IAS 40 Transfer of Investment Property The effective date of the standard is set for annual periods beginning on or after 1 January 2018. - Amendments to IFRS Annual improvements to IFRS Standards 2014-16 Cycle. - IFRIC 22 Foreign Currency Transactions and Advance Consideration The effective date of the standard is set for annual periods beginning on or after 1 January 2018. - IFRIC 23 uncertainty of Income Tax Position The effective date of the standard is set for annual periods beginning on or after 1 January 2019.